tuyengabi/graphic-design/README.md

-# THE DESIGNS USING SOFTWARE (Inkscape , Photoshop , Illustrator)
+# THE GRAPHIC DESIGNS AND THE PORTRAIT DRAWINGS (Inkscape , Photoshop , Illustrator)

-* Logos
+* Logos :
-* Templates of wireframe
+* Maquettes :
+* Portraits :